LuisValgoi/react-instagram-reframe/README.md

 - `yarn add mongoose`: Library which helps us to manipulate data and database created using MongoDB.
 - `yarn add multer`: Library which handles body of multipartdata and also automatize upload file process.
 - `yarn add sharp`: Library which handles the image manipulation mainly by compressing the images.
+- `yarn add cors`: Library which exposes app in `reactjs` being accessible by the frontend.

 # Executed Commands
 - `express()`: This function kind of creates a server on it.